Battle Creek Wild and Scenic River

 A product of extensive volcanic activity during the Miocene Epoch (24 to 5 million years ago), the region is part of the largest concentration of sheer basalt/rhyolite canyons in the western United States.
 Other rivers in the Owyhee Uplands area also designated Wild and Scenic include the South Fork of the Owyhee River, the Owhyhee River, Dickshooter Creek, Deep Creek, Duncan Creek and Red Canyon Creek.

 Full length of Battle Creek: 67 miles.
 The stream is not floatable due to its limited access.
-Most folks who visit are floating the Owyhee and decide to hike a side trail up Battle Creek.
-The going is a lot easier in the bottom of the canyon but the undergrowth is dense in places.
+Most folks who visit are floating the Owyhee and decide to take a hike up a side trail into the Battle Creek canyon.
+The going is a lot easier in the bottom of the canyon but the undergrowth can be very dense in places.